-- Clarifications have been made with respect to the application of environmental sustainability criteria for Environmental Focus Strategy Program Accounts, described under "Discretionary Investment Management Services-Investment Strategies." - Certain minor revisions have been made to "Foreign Exposure," "Risks and Limitations Associated with Tax-Smart Investing Techniques," and "Cybersecurity Risks," and new risk information has been added in "Investment Research Risks and Limitations," each under "Material Risks." - Certain minor revisions have been made to the text that describes Strategic Advisers' affiliates in "Other Financial Industry Activities and Affiliations." - "Brokerage Practices" has been updated to clarify how Strategic Advisers handles securities transactions to seek best execution and to provide clarifying information about trade aggregation and allocation and cross trading.
+- Clarifications have been made with respect to the application of environmental sustainability criteria for Environmental Focus Strategy Program Accounts, described under "Discretionary Investment Management Services-Investment Strategies." - Clarifications have been made to the text describing the account opening and funding process, described under "Opening and Funding a Program Account." - Certain minor revisions have been made to "Foreign Exposure," "Risks and Limitations Associated with Tax-Smart Investing Techniques," and "Cybersecurity Risks," and new risk information has been added in "Investment Research Risks and Limitations," each under "Material Risks." - Certain minor revisions have been made to the text that describes Strategic Advisers' affiliates in "Other Financial Industry Activities and Affiliations." - "Brokerage Practices" has been updated to clarify how Strategic Advisers handles securities transactions to seek best execution and to provide clarifying information about trade aggregation and allocation and cross trading.